flurb18/AgentOoba/README.md

 AgentOoba is a very new project created to implement an autonomous agent in Oobabooga's web UI.
 It does so by making detailed requests of the underlying large language model.
 This agent takes a "divide-and-conquer" approach to completing tasks: if it cannot find a suitable method to complete an objective off the bat, it will try to break the task into subtasks and evaluate each subtask recursively in a breadth-first manner.

+AgentOoba is designed with small-context models in mind.
+It's prompting system is designed to try and break up general prompts into smaller subprompts, only giving the model the context it absolutely needs for each prompt.
+This allows for smaller context sizes at the cost of longer execution time.

 AgentOoba has a customizable prompting system: you can change how the model is prompted by editing the text of the prompts yourself in the UI.
 Each prompt comes with substitution variables.
 These are substrings such as "\_TASK\_" which get swapped out for other values (in the case of \_TASK\_, the objective at hand) before the prompt is passed to the model.

 Unless you plan to change the logic in the code for how the output of the model is parsed, it is inadvisable to change the "Format:" section of each prompt.
 This section specifies the format that we need the model to use to be able to parse its response.

 The default prompts will be routinely updated as I explore effective prompting methods for LLMs.
 If you have a set of prompts that work really well with a particular model or in general, feel free to share them on the Reddit threads!
 I am always looking for better prompts.
 You can export or import your set of prompts to or from a JSON file, meaning it is easy to save and share prompt templates.

 # Tools

 AgentOoba will support [Langchain](https://python.langchain.com/en/latest/index.html) tools.
-All model prompting is set up, but while the input that the model generates can be passed to the tool, the tools result is just printed out but not fed back to the model.
+All model prompting is set up, but while the input that the model generates can be passed to the tool, the result is just printed out, not fed back to the model.
 I still need to fine-tune the prompts, set up the model output parsing, update the UI, and implement context chaining (which is how the model will be able to utilize the tools output).

 There are a couple of tools already included for testing purposes.
 You can also customize each tool's description as it is passed to the model.
 The tools are disabled in the UI by default; you can enable evaluation and execution of the tools individually by clicking the check marks next to the tool name.
-The Agent will then evaluate if it can use the tool for each task and if he thinks he can he will excute the tool only if allowed to.
+The Agent will then evaluate if it can use the tool for each task and will execute the tool only if allowed to.

 # Credits